China Train Guide 2026: High Speed Rail & Bullet Train

 Author's Profile Picture

-This comprehensive guide to China high speed rail will navigate you through China train types, ticket booking, travel tips, popular routes and more you need if you’re planning a trip to China.
-Check out for your smooth high speed train China trip.
+With one of the most advanced and extensive rail networks in the world, China train can send every traveller to their destinations across the country in hours.
+This guide to China high speed rail will navigate you through China train types, ticket booking, tips, popular routes and more you need if you’re planning a trip to China.

-About China train
+About China Train

 China train is a preferred transport for both locals and tourists due to its efficiency, affordability, and extensive coverage.
 The network spans over 159,000 km (98,798 mi), making it the second longest in the world as of 2024.